The Biggest Language-Learning Lesson I’ve Learned

-Surrounded by native speakers, probably for ever, there was nothing more I had to do but speaking to rapidly improve my Spanish.
+Surrounded by native speakers, probably forever, there was nothing more I had to do but speak to rapidly improve my Spanish.

 Yep, just plain old chatting would shoot my fluency through the roof.